Cessna T-37 Tweet

-The T-37 served as the U.S. Air Force's primary pilot training vehicle for over 52 years after its first flight.
-After completing initial training in the Tweet, students moved on to other advanced Air Force, Navy, Marine Corps or Allied trainers.
-With a total of 1,269 Cessna T-37s built, the USAF retired its last T-37 in 2009.
-It was replaced in USAF service by the Beechcraft T-6 Texan II.
+In response to the T-37A being underpowered, the USAF ordered an improved version, the T-37B, that was powered by uprated J-69-T-25 engines and was also equipped with improved avionics.
+A total of 552 new-built T-37Bs were constructed through 1973; all surviving T-37As were eventually upgraded to the T-37B standard as well.
+The T-37 served as the USAF's primary pilot training vehicle for over 50 years after its first flight.
+After completing initial training in the T-37, students progressed on to other advanced Air Force, Navy, Marine Corps or Allied trainers.
+A total of 1,269 T-37s were constructed prior to production ending in 1975.
+In 2009, the USAF withdrew its final T-37, having replaced the type with the newer turboprop-powered Beechcraft T-6 Texan II.